[16/03/2026] ~~

 – the care is under the direction of a consultant; and

-– the care includes ongoing monitoring by, and visits to the child from, healthcare professionals arranged by the hospital referred to in paragraph (i); and
+– the care includes ongoing monitoring by, and visits to the child from, healthcare professionals arranged by the hospital referred to and

 (c) palliative or end-of-life care.”